 Wake up coca tea in your tent.

-Biodegradable soap and hand cleansing gel
+Biodegradable soap and hand cleansing gel.

-Cusco Journeys & Adventure uses walkie-talkies on all treks.
+Cusco Journeys & Adventure uses walkie-talkies on all treks..

-Oxygen Tank & First aid kit
+Oxygen Tank & First aid kit.

-All local taxes
+All local taxes.

 Not Included:

-Walking sticks
+Walking Stick.

 Bring for the Salkantay Trek:

-Lighter trekking boots (with good ankle support)
+Lighter trekking boots (with good ankle support).

-Layers for variable temperatures especially at night
+Layers for variable temperatures especially at night.

-4 t-shirts, 2 long sleeve shirts
+4 shirts, 2 long sleeve shirts.

-Sun protection cream (SPF 45 or higher recommended).
+Sun protection cream (SPF 35 or higher recommended).

-Re-usable plastic or metal water container or a hydration pack such as Camel back
+Re-usable plastic or metal water container or a hydration pack such as Camel-back.

-Camera and film
+Camera and film.

 A headlamp to navigate camp in the evenings and pre-dawn mornings with spare batteries

-Bandages or moleskin
+Bandages or moleskin.

-Flip flops to change into at night–your toes will thank you!.
+Flip flops to change into at night.

-Plastic bags for dirty and wet clothes
+Plastic bags for dirty and wet clothes.

-Something to read in the evenings
+Something to read in the evenings.

 Price

-Group Price:$589USDPer person
+Group Price:$589Per person

 Private Tour: